-- Be aware of whole College and department policies and procedures regarding SEND. - Make themselves aware of students entering the College who may experience learning difficulties. - Be aware of the SEND of students they teach. - Provide appropriate teaching, learning experiences and assessments for students they teach who may have learning difficulties, taking note of student profiles and in cooperation with SENCo and Key Workers - Provide information to facilitate the review of profiles and Educational health Care Plans - Register any concerns regarding individual students with House Managers, SENDCo or Child Protection Coordinator, as appropriate.
+- o Be aware of whole College and department policies and procedures regarding SEND. - Make themselves aware of students entering the College who may experience learning difficulties. - o Be aware of the SEND of students they teach. - Provide appropriate teaching, learning experiences and assessments for students they teach who may have learning difficulties, taking note of student profiles and in cooperation with SENCo and Key Workers - Provide information to facilitate the review of profiles and Educational health Care Plans - o Register any concerns regarding individual students with Head of House, SENDCo - or DSL, as appropriate.